 • Terry Love’s Plumbing Forum (http://terrylove.com/forums/index.php?forums/plumbing-forum-professional-diy-advice.6/) – Terry Love is based near Seattle and appears to be on the leading edge of internet plumbing.
 His online approach is definitely interesting and appears technically sound.

 Water You Waiting For?
-If, after researching your plumbing concern, you find that a professional may be needed, call Allied Reddi-Rooter (513.396.5300).
+If, after researching your plumbing concern, you find that a professional may be needed, call or contact Allied Reddi-Rooter (513.396.5300).
 Ray’s team of professionally-trained plumbers are available 24/7 throughout the Greater Cincinnati and Dayton area.

 Continuing our home improvement theme, 2015 has a some exciting developments in for kitchens.
 In our home, the kitchen is used and abused by kids, dogs, and adults.
 It’s a vicious cycle of foot traffic, heads-in-the-fridge, and dishes-in-the-sink.
 Frankly, things are beginning to look worn.
 On the bright side, a kitchen facelift is fairly easy, budget-friendly, and pays off immediately.